mlange-42/yarner/guide/src/command-line-arguments.md

                   config file.

 SUBCOMMANDS:
-    create    Creates a yarner project in the current directory help      Prints this message or the help of the given subcommand(s)
+    help    Prints this message or the help of the given subcommand(s) init    Creates a yarner project in the current directory
 ```